The Biological Evolution of Pain

 In his book, The Greatest Show on Earth: The Evidence for Evolution, biologist Richard Dawkins grapples with the question of why pain has to be so very painful.
 He describes the alternative as a simple, mental rising of a "red flag".
 To argue why that red flag might be insufficient, Dawkins explains that drives must compete with each other within living beings.
 The most fit creature would be the one whose pains are well balanced.
 Those pains which mean certain death when ignored will become the most powerfully felt.
 The relative intensities of pain, then, may resemble the relative importance of that risk to our ancestors (lack of food, too much cold, or serious injuries are felt as agony, whereas minor damage is felt as mere discomfort).
 (Pain, Wikipedia)

 The behaviour of long-lived creatures is shaped by painful experiences acting on learning mechanisms.
-A wide range of emotions enhances the capability to respond to a complex environment.
+A wide range and differentiation of emotions enhances the capability to respond to a complex environment.
 A wide range of emotions includes a high degree (intensity and duration) of pain.
+Intensity and duration measure the importance of the event and induce a corresponding long-term storage in the memory.
 Under these premises the capability to feel a high degree of pain is superior with regard to biological fitness

 The total amount of suffering per year in the natural world is beyond all decent contemplation.
 During the minute that it takes me to compose this sentence, thousands of animals are being eaten alive, others are running for their lives, whimpering with fear, others are being slowly devoured from within by rasping parasites, thousands of all kinds are dying of starvation, thirst and disease.
 It must be so.